 Nu Skin Asia Pacific is a network marketing company involved in the distribution and sale of premium quality, innovative personal care and nutritional products.
 The Company is the exclusive distribution vehicle for Nu Skin International, Inc. ("Nu Skin International" or "NSI") in the countries of Japan, Taiwan, Hong Kong (including Macau), South Korea and Thailand, where the Company currently has operations, and in Indonesia, Malaysia, the Philippines, the PRC, Singapore and Vietnam, where operations have not commenced.
-Until September 30, 1994, the Company changed its fiscal year end to December 31 of each year, beginning with the fiscal year ended December 31, 1995.
+Until September 30, 1994, the Company changed its fiscal year end to December year.
+As of October 1, 1994, the Company changed its fiscal year end to December

+31 of each year, beginning with the fiscal year ended December 31, 1995.